Attention

 Additionally, some investments call for a complete replacement of existing infrastructure, leading to administrative challenges and even becoming a financial burden on providers.

-Additionally, with rising costs, healthcare providers are looking to adopt technology that is easily integrable with their existing hospital IT infrastructure, for a more efficient transition and to optimize costs.
+Additionally, with rising costs, healthcare providers are looking to adopt technology that is easily integrated with their existing hospital IT infrastructure, for a more efficient transition and to optimize costs.

 What is digital health?

-Below discussed are some of the examples of how transitioning to digital health or telehealth solutions can address major healthcare problems:
+Below are some examples of how transitioning to digital health or telehealth solutions can address major healthcare problems:

 Efficient cloud-based data management: With the digitalization of healthcare services, data management can be optimized for improved data collection, storage, accessibility, privacy, and timely deployment.